 Phase IV of the EU Emissions Trading System (the EU ETS) commenced on January 1, 2021 and will finish on December 31, 2030.
 The European Commission issued final approval of the updated 2021-2025 Slovak National Allocation table in February 2022.
-The Slovak Ministry of Environment has not yet allocated 2023 emission credits that it grants at no charge (free allowances) to the USSE account.
-As of March 31, 2023, we have pre-purchased approximately 1.35 million European Union Emission Allowances (EUA) totaling €107 million (approximately \$116 million) to cover the expected 2023 shortfall of emission allowances.
+The Slovak Ministry of Environment allocated 6.2 million metric tons of European Union Emission Allowances (EUA) at no charge (free allowances or free allocation) to USSE in March 2024, and the 2025 free allocation is expected in June 2025.
+As of March 31, 2025, we have pre-purchased approximately 2.22 million EUA totaling €161 million (approximately \$174 million) via spot purchases or settled forwards to cover the 2024 shortfall of emission allowances and expected shortfall in subsequent years.

 The EU's Industrial Emissions Directive requires implementation of EU determined best available techniques (BAT) for Iron and Steel production to reduce environmental impacts as well as compliance with BAT associated emission levels.
-Total capital expenditures for projects to comply with or go beyond BAT requirements were €138 million (approximately \$150 million).
+Total capital expenditures for projects to go beyond BAT requirements were €138 million (approximately \$149 million).
 These costs were partially offset by the EU funding received and may be mitigated over the next measurement periods if USSK complies with certain financial covenants, which are assessed annually.
+If we are unable to meet these covenants in the future, USSK might be required to provide additional collateral (e.g., bank guarantee) to secure 50 percent of the EU funding received.
+USSK complied with these covenants as of March 31, 2025, and no additional collateral will be required by the end of June 30, 2025.
+By this next assessment date, we expect that nine of the fifteen total projects will pass the sustainability monitoring and will be excluded from further assessment to provide additional collateral if the covenants are not met.
 The last assessment of financial covenants will be performed as of June 30, 2026.
-USSK complied with these covenants as of March 31, 2023.
-If we are unable to meet these covenants in the future, USSK might be required to provide additional collateral (e.g., bank guarantee) to secure 50 percent of the EU funding received.